striezel/botvinnik/readme.md

 ### Prerequisites

-To build botvinnik from source you need a C++ compiler with support for C++17, CMake 2.8 or later and the cURL library (>=7.17). pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build botvinnik from source you need a C++ compiler with support for C++17, CMake 2.8 or later, the cURL library (>=7.17) and the SQLite 3 library. pkg-config is required to make it easier to find compiler options for the installed libraries.
 Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.

 All of that can usually be installed be typing

-    apt-get install catch cmake g++ git libcurl4-gnutls-dev pkg-config
+    apt-get install catch cmake g++ git libcurl4-gnutls-dev libsqlite3-dev pkg-config

 or

-    yum install catch cmake gcc-c++ git libcurl-devel pkgconfig
+    yum install catch cmake gcc-c++ git libcurl-devel libsqlite3-devel pkgconfig

 into a root terminal.